 Consider one city or state as a case study in the actual conflicts and achievements of progressivism.
 Cincinnati or Cleveland are good urban examples, and Wisconsin is the best state example.

 Use excerpts from the work of some muckrakers, such as Lincoln Steffens or Ida Tarbell, to show how journalists aroused public concern and promoted involvement in progressive reform.
-See boxed quote on page 641.
+(See boxed quote on page 641.)

 Discuss Roosevelt as both personality and progressive political leader.